-If you’re like me in that way, the amount of exercise you plan to do every week needs to reflect those feelings, otherwise it’s just not realistic.
+If you’re like me — or even if you do dislike working out — the amount of exercise you plan to do every week needs to reflect those feelings, otherwise it’s just not realistic.

 Realistic but Effective

-Finding what’s realistic for you is all about prioritizing what will be most effective for your goals.
-Then just work your way down that list only as far as you can, based on the amount of time you feel able to commit to the process.
+Finding what’s realistic for you is all about listing the priorities for what will be most effective for your goals.
+Then just work your way down that list, only as far as you can, based on the amount of time you feel able to commit to the process.

-For instance, if your goal is to lose weight so you can feel better and have more energy, your priorities should look something like this:
+If you’re like most of our clients and want to lose weight so you can feel better and have more energy, your top 3 priorities should look like this:

 Healthy eating habits that promote weight loss